-The spam exit is also available on VM and VMS, but there is no version of spamc for these systems.
-Since VM and VMS hosts normally use the AVS for message scanning, spam protection can be provided by simply installing the spam exit on the AVS server.
+The spam exit is also available on z/VM, but there is no version of spamc for this system.
+Since z/VM hosts normally use the AVS for message scanning, spam protection can be provided by simply installing the spam exit on the AVS server.